Betrayal Trauma Therapy in Canada

 What betrayal trauma actually is

-The psychologist Jennifer Freyd, PhD, introduced betrayal trauma theory in 1991.
-She described a specific kind of trauma that happens in the relationships you depend on for safety, love, or survival — when the very person who is supposed to protect you becomes the source of harm.
-Unlike trauma caused by a stranger or a single accident, betrayal trauma is relational at its core.
-It does not just frighten you; it restructures your ability to trust, including your trust in your own judgment.
-Research bears this out: studies have found that the closer the relationship between victim and perpetrator, the more strongly the trauma predicts symptoms of depression, dissociation, and PTSD (Martin et al., 2013; Goldsmith, Freyd & DePrince, 2012).
+The psychologist Jennifer Freyd, PhD, introduced betrayal trauma theory in 1991: a specific kind of trauma that happens when the very person you depend on for safety, love, or survival becomes the source of harm.
+Unlike trauma caused by a stranger, it is relational at its core — it restructures your ability to trust, including your trust in your own judgment.
+Research bears this out: the closer the relationship between victim and perpetrator, the more strongly the trauma predicts depression, dissociation, and PTSD (Martin et al., 2013; Goldsmith, Freyd & DePrince, 2012).

 What makes it so destabilizing is the bind it creates.
 The person who hurt you is also the person you would normally turn to for comfort.
-Your brain is wired to preserve that attachment, sometimes so strongly that it minimizes or “blinds” you to the betrayal in order to keep the bond intact — what Freyd called betrayal blindness.
-This is not denial in the ordinary sense and it is not weakness.
-It is a survival strategy, and it is one reason so many betrayed partners describe feeling like they are going crazy: part of them registers the truth while another part fights to protect the connection.
+Your brain is wired to preserve that attachment — sometimes so strongly that it minimizes or “blinds” you to the betrayal to keep the bond intact, what Freyd called betrayal blindness.
+This is not weakness; it is a survival strategy, and it is one reason so many betrayed partners describe feeling like they are going crazy.

 Book a free 15-minute consultation